 Nutritional Facts of Red Cabbage

-Manganese, dietary fiber, potassium, Vitamin B1, folate, copper, phosphorus, Vitamin B2, magnesium, calcium, selenium, iron, pantothenic acid, protein, and niacin are also contained in this vegetable.
+Cabbages are rich in Vitamin K, Vitamin C, and Vitamin B6.
+They also contain manganese, dietary fiber, potassium, Vitamin B1, folate, copper, phosphorus, Vitamin B2, magnesium, calcium, selenium, iron, pantothenic acid, protein, and niacin.

 Red cabbage is slightly higher in vitamin C and total carbohydrates, as well as iron, magnesium, zinc, and potassium.
+It’s also a bit higher in sodium, which makes green cabbage a better option in that regard.

 Which Nutrients in Purple Cabbage Are Beneficial for Guinea Pigs?